Manuel Bartlett

+Manuel Bartlett Díaz (born 23 February 1936) is a Mexican politician affiliated with the Labor Party (PT) since 2012.
+As a member of the Institutional Revolutionary Party (PRI), he served as Secretary of the Interior (1982–1988), and as Governor of Puebla (1993–1999).

+He served as director of the Federal Electricity Commission between 2018 and 2024.

+Life and political career

+Manuel Bartlett Díaz was born in the city of Puebla in 1936.
+He joined the PRI in 1964 and served as the secretary of the interior under President Miguel de la Madrid in 1982–1988, in which capacity he oversaw the disputed 1988 presidential election.
+He was later secretary of public education in 1988–1992 and governor of Puebla in 1993–1999.

-Manuel Bartlett Díaz (born 23 February 1936) is a Mexican politician, former director of the public energy company CFE, and former Secretary of the Interior.
-Bartlett was elected to the Senate of the Republic for the 2000–2006 term, where he became known as one of the most staunch defenders of state ownership of electric utilities.
-On May 27, 2006, in view of the low possibility of Institutional Revolutionary Party (PRI) candidate Roberto Madrazo winning the Presidency, Bartlett declared that he would vote for Andrés Manuel López Obrador, then candidate for the Party of the Democratic Revolution, to avoid a right-wing victory.
+In the 2000 general election, Bartlett was elected to the Senate of the Republic for the 2000–2006 term, where he became known as one of the most staunch defenders of state ownership of electric utilities.
+On 27 May 2006, in view of the low possibility of Institutional Revolutionary Party (PRI) candidate Roberto Madrazo winning the presidency, Bartlett declared that he would vote for Andrés Manuel López Obrador, the candidate of the Party of the Democratic Revolution (PRD), to avoid a right-wing victory.
 Madrazo and the national leader of the PRI, Mariano Palacios, both condemned these declarations, and announced the possible expulsion of Bartlett from the party.
 Bartlett responded by continuing to speak out against both leaders.

-Since the 2006 election, Bartlett has aligned himself with López Obrador and his Coalition for the Good of All.
-In 2012 he reentered national politics, being elected a senator for the left-wing Labor Party, in coalition with López Obrador's PRD.
-After López Obrador's election as Mexican president in 2018, he appointed Bartlett to become the CEO of Comisión Federal de Electricidad (CFE), the state-owned electric utility of Mexico, the country's second most powerful state-owned company after PEMEX.
+After the 2006 general election, Bartlett aligned himself with López Obrador and his Coalition for the Good of All.
+In 2012 he reentered national politics and was elected a senator for the left-wing Labor Party (PT), in coalition with López Obrador's PRD.
+After López Obrador's election as president in 2018, he appointed Bartlett to become the director-general of the Federal Electricity Commission (Comisión Federal de Electricidad, CFE), the state-owned electricity utility and the country's second most powerful state-owned company after Petróleos Mexicanos (PEMEX).
+He left the CFE at the end of López Obrador's presidency in September 2024.

 Bartlett has been described as a corrupt politician.

-Controversy
+Camarena case

-In a 3-part article series, investigative journalist Charles Bowden offers eyewitness accounts of Bartlett's involvement (along with other senior Mexican political, law enforcement, security and military officials) in the decision to order the kidnap, torture and murder of American DEA officer Enrique S. "Kiki" Camarena in 1985 in order to shut down his successful campaign against the Guadalajara Cartel.
-In these accounts, cartel figures repeatedly mention they expect Bartlett Díaz to one day become President of Mexico, with the implication that they will prosper as a result.
-Earlier accounts claimed that DEA suspicions about Bartlett Díaz's involvement in the murder led to the ruling PRI party's refusal to consider him as a presidential candidate, leading to the selection of Carlos Salinas de Gortari in Bartlett's place.
+In a three-part article series, investigative journalist Charles Bowden offers eyewitness accounts of Bartlett's involvement (along with other senior Mexican political, law enforcement, security and military officials) in the decision to order the kidnap, torture and murder of American DEA officer Enrique S. "Kiki" Camarena in 1985 in order to shut down his successful campaign against the Guadalajara Cartel.
+In these accounts, cartel figures repeatedly state they expect Bartlett Díaz to one day become president, with the implication that they will prosper as a result.
+Earlier accounts claimed that DEA suspicions about Bartlett Díaz's involvement in the murder led to the ruling PRI's refusal to consider him as a presidential candidate, leading to the selection of Carlos Salinas de Gortari in Bartlett's stead.